SAP-samples/iq-to-hdl-migration/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/iq-to-hdl-migration)](https://api.reuse.software/info/github.com/SAP-samples/iq-to-hdl-migration)

 ## Description
 This is a utility for SAP IQ to SAP HANA Cloud, Data Lake migration.
 These sample utilities can be used to migrate existing schema and data of SAP IQ to SAP HANA Cloud Data Lake.
+These utilities have been verified for migration to SAP Hana Clould, Data Lake via data lake Files only.
 It has 2 different utilities.

 1. Pre-Migration utility - The pre-migration utility identifies incompatible features, artifacts, server options, users etc. in your existing on-premise SAP IQ database before migrating it to SAP HANA Cloud, Data Lake.